httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 includes "match" and "match-dest" strings that are used to match an outgoing request from a client to the available dictionaries.

+Dictionaries MUST have been served from the same {Origin} as the outgoing request to match.

 To see if an outbound request matches a given dictionary, the following algorithm will return TRUE for a successful match and FALSE for no-match: